hairyf/overlastic/docs/en/vue/other/template.md

 defineEmits(['reject', 'resolve'])

 const { visible, resolve, reject } = useOverlayMeta({
-  // If using template rendering, animation can be omitted
+  // If using template rendering, duration can be omitted
-  // animation: 1000,
+  // duration: 1000,
 })
 </script>
 ```